-Learn Augmented Reality: The Best Courses and Resources
+Learn Augmented Reality: The Best Courses, Jobs, and Resources

 Learning augmented reality (AR) is no longer a matter of studying science fiction novels.
 Its successes, like Pokémon GO, and its failures, like the first iteration of Google Glass, have been well documented.
 The latest AR technologies are already revolutionizing education, healthcare, retail, and more.
 Society is ready for fresh talent to lead AR into the future.